-What about this interesting fact: A person’s indicative lifetime earnings jump from $1.5 million for someone with a year 12 certificate to $2.7 million for those with university qualifications or an apprenticeship.
+Do you know a person’s lifetime earnings jump from $1.5 million with a year 12 certificate to $2.7 million for those with an apprenticeship or university qualification?

-- choose your education provider and course if required
+- How to choose your education provider and course (if required).

-Take some time to compare the different education providers and courses before you make a decision about where to spend your money (even if you plan on accessing a HELP loan).
-Think about:
+Compare the different education providers and courses before you decide where to spend your money

-- where you will study?
-Consider entry requirements, whether you will need to move and the costs involved in moving, etc.
+- Where you will study?
+What are the entry requirements, do you need to move to access this training and what are the moving costs?